YichengShen/yichengshen.github.io/notes.md

 3. The default number of highlights shown is 5.
 Every time the **_SHOW MORE_** button is clicked, the number is incremented by 5.
 When you toggle the type, the number is reset to 5.

+## Travel Section

+1. `show` in `public/files/travel.csv` controls whether a marker is displayed at the initial zoom level.
+If `show` is TRUE, the marker is always displayed.
+If not, the marker is displayed when the zoom level is greater than 4.

 ## Images

 1. The format of images is **_jpg_**.